 Insects, including fleas, can cause dermatitis with severe itching.
 For some dogs, though, flea bites can lead to canine flea allergy dermatitis (FAD).
 FAD in dogs is due to hypersensitivity to substances in flea saliva, and it can cause severe skin reactions long after the flea has jumped off.

-Flea allergy dermatitis is the name of the skin irritation that occurs in response to a flea bite allergy in allergic dogs.
+Flea allergy dermatitis is the name of the skin irritation that occurs in response to a flea bite in allergic dogs.
 Spotting fleas or flea dirt helps with the diagnosis, but sometimes, a dog can develop signs of flea allergy dermatitis from one brief flea bite.
 Recent history of dog parks, boarding, grooming, or interaction with other animals could make flea exposure more likely.

 Environmental allergies can be difficult to determine, but sometimes it helps to pay attention to whether they are seasonal or year-round.
 Like people, dogs have mast cells in their skin that store histamines for a quick immune response to an allergen.
 Although some dogs react to seasonal allergens with a runny nose or sneezing, they are much more likely to get itchy skin.